 OWASP ASVS latest version

-In May 2025, OWASP released ASVS 5.0, the most significant update in six years.
-This release modernized the framework to reflect today’s application security challenges.
+In May 2025, OWASP unveiled ASVS 5.0, marking the most substantial update in six years.
+This release has modernized the framework to address the current challenges in application security.

 Key improvements in ASVS 5.0